 – Disposable (and preferably recyclable) plates, napkins, spoons and forks.

 – A table cloth/plastic, in case the one provided by the organiser is not clean enough.

 – Cake stands, cookie jars or just colourful plates for your goodies.

-– Make a board to display the names of your goods and price.
+– Make a board to display the names of your goods and prices.

-– Carry plenty of change and if possible, get one of your friends to be cashier.
+– Carry plenty of change and if possible, get one of your friends to be a cashier.

 – If you are selling cake by piece, make sure the pieces are of the same size.
 I messed this up and ended up with slivers or big-as-burger pieces. #bewarned

 – It is a food fair.
 People will be moving around and there may or may not be tables.
 Do not make food that is too messy.

 – An hour before you shut shop, consider decreasing the prices to avoid leftovers.
 Unless you want to take stuff home.

 – The food, the seller and space, all need to look beautiful.
 Beautiful spaces and food attract people. #ruleoftheworld